 For context, the cheapest state to use electricity in is Louisiana, where it costs $9.37 per kilowatt-hour.
 In Khabarovsk, however, electricity costs 473 rubles (or $6.45) per 100 kilowatt-hours.
 In short, Louisiana residents spend $937 on the same amount of electricity that Khabarovsk residents use for just $6.45.

 And that’s not all.
 Because Khabarovsk shares a border with China and is only a stone’s throw from Japan, they get some of the leftover electric cars.
-Old, exported Nissan Leafs will cost anywhere between 40,000 and 50,000 rubles according to Bloomberg.
-Throw that in a currency converter, and you’re looking at $500 and $700 electric cars over there.
+Old, exported Nissan Leafs will cost anywhere between 400,000-600,000 rubles (or $5,500-$8,200) according to Bloomberg.

 So used cars are cheaper to buy and cheaper to charge, but even the new cars sold in Russia have a lower price tag than in America.
 And that’s all thanks to the government subsidiaries, which are in some ways better than the ones in the states.